mahoney1/docs/animaltracking-tutorial.md

 ## Background
 This sample Typescript smart contract and accompanying React-based dashboard for the basis for showing end-to-end integration, from user interacting with an application client, to adding transactions, updating a blockchain ledger and querying the ledger to render results (whether aggregated summaries, filtered queries or listening for events) in a local application.
-The use case is an Animal Co-operative dashboard, which required the truth to be sourced from the ledger.
+The use case is an Animal Co-operative dashboard, which requires the truth to be sourced from the ledger.

 ## Pre-requisites